 To learn about more national days in July, watch our YouTube video.

 Admin note: This post first appeared on the blog in January of 2014.
-I have updated the post to add information about National Fortune Cookie Day and added a printable project card.
+I have updated the post by adding information about this July national food day and a printable project card.

 Materials